 You’ll need to ask yourself if you are willing to make yourself and anyone else in your household invisible, while keeping your home spotless at all times?
-Despite how much you may wish to sell your house in Southern California, nobody enjoys the hassle of jumping into action and preparing for a showing after a long day at work.
+Despite how much you may wish to sell your house in Greater Los Angeles, nobody enjoys the hassle of jumping into action and preparing for a showing after a long day at work.
 Likewise, if your buyer falls in love with your furnishings, they may consider one or several of your beloved possessions as deal-breakers.
 Along with the agent selling your house, you will need to deal with buyers agents, who will be the ones showing the home.
 It’s highly likely they’ll call to schedule the appointment during your very important family time.

 If you’d like to avoid this inconvenience altogether, you may be happier with a direct sale, you won’t need to remain constantly on top of your home’s appearance or worry about staging.
 You also won’t have to worry about storing anything you don’t want a buyer to catch sight of and decide they’d like “tossed into the deal.”